 the short version

 Kris Waldherr is an author, illustrator, and designer whose art has been exhibited in the National Museum of Women in the Arts.
 She is the acclaimed author of DOOMED QUEENS, THE LOVER’S PATH, and THE BOOK OF GODDESSES, and best-selling creator of The Goddess Tarot.
 Her upcoming publications include her debut novel THE LILY MAID.
 Her literary representation is by Amy Williams at McCormick & Williams.
-She lives in Brooklyn, New York with her husband, anthropologist Thomas Ross Miller, and their young daughter.
+She lives in Brooklyn.

 the long version (with links)